-3.3.3 The Greatest Astronomer: Hipparchus

-The most celebrated astronomer of antiquity was, yet another Greek about whom we don't have many biographical details.
+3.6.3 The Greatest Astronomer: Hipparchus The most celebrated astronomer of antiquity was, yet another Greek about whom we don't have many biographical details.
 However, Hipparchus of Nicea (about -190 to about -120) was so accomplished that his feats were detailed in later Hellenistic astronomy texts and most completely two centuries later by Ptolemy.
 His mature astronomy work appears to have been done on the island of Rhodes a large island to the west of Cyprus and far from his home near Constantinople.
 There he built an observatory and created or improved on instruments for measuring positions of stars and planets.
 He was a serious observer of astronomical objects and events and a mathematician of significance.
 Finally, the world was ready for a complete astronomer...The Greatest Astronomer, he was later called.
 Let's be clear: astronomy was different after Hipparchus.
 He dedicated himself to an entirely different purpose from the "picture-stories" of Plato and Aristotle.
 Hipparchus measured numerical features of the cosmos.
 Hipparchus' Solar Model.
 Hipparchus figured out that if he used the eccentric model only a few parameters were required in order to determine, e and so the problem of the seasons' unequal durations could be solved geometrically, almost like being a cosmic surveyor.
-His model is shown in Figure 3.14 with the anchor for astronomical positioning, the Vernal Equinox (VE, $\Upsilon$ ) (a convention used to this day).
-The Sun ( $\odot$ ) orbits the center of the eccentric orbit at C and the Earth is displaced by the eccentricity, e (which is usually quoted as the fraction of the distance $\overline{CE}$ to the radius, $\overline{CA}$ ).
-The dash-dot lines denote the axis from the Vernal Equinox (Mid-March) and the Autumnal Equinox (AE, mid-September) and the

-Summer Solstice (SS, mid-June) and the Winter Solstice (WS, mid-December) and the four unequal quadrants delineate the four seasons.
+His model is shown in Figure ?? with the anchor for astronomical positioning, the Vernal Equinox (VE, Ψ) (a convention used to this day).
+The Sun (\odot) orbits the center of the eccentric orbit at C and the Earth is displaced by the eccentricity, e (which is usually quoted as the fraction of the distance \overline{CE} to the radius, \overline{CA}).
+The dash-dot lines denote the axis from the Vernal Equinox (mid-March) and the Autumnal Equinox (AE, mid-September) and the Summer Solstice (SS, mid-June) and the Winter Solstice (WS, mid-December) and the four unequal quadrants delineate the four seasons.
 Here it's drawn for antiquity in which spring was the longest season and autumn was the shortest (while in our time summer is longest and winter is shortest).
 In astronomy, the furthest point of a celestial object's orbit from a reference is called the "apogee" and the closest approach, the "perigee."
-The figure shows the arrangement for antiquity, when the angle of the dotted line through E and C was about $\alpha = 65^{\circ}$ .
+The figure shows the arrangement for antiquity, when the angle of the dotted line through E and C was about $\alpha = 65^{\circ}$.
 Today, it's greater than 90° which is why our summers are longer than antiquity's summers.

-His result was that the distance of the eccentric from the Earth's position was about 1/24th (about 0.04) of the radius of the orbit's radius so it's almost a circle centered on Earth, which is why the season durations are within a few days of one another.
-Notice that the position when the Sun is furthest (called the "apogee," A here) from the Earth is when summer and spring occur and the closest (called "perigee") is when fall and winter happen.
+His result was that the eccentric is displaced from the Earth by about 1/24th (about 0.04) of its orbital radius so it's almost a circle centered on Earth, which is why the season durations are within a few days of one another.17 Notice that our summer and spring is when the Sun is at apogee and fall and winter are at perigee.18